-The burn cycle time is the period between loading wood on a coal bed and the consumption of that wood back to a coal bed of the same size.
+The burn cycle time is the period between loading wood on a coal bed and the burning of that wood back to a coal bed of the same size.
 The flaming phase of the fire lasts for roughly the first half of the burn cycle and the second half is the coal bed phase during which there is little or no flame.
+The burning time expected from this stove, including both phases, will vary depending on a number of things, such as:

 - firebox size,

 - the amount of wood loaded,

-- the species of wood,
+- the species of the wood,

 - the wood moisture content,